 NICE Workforce Framework WiCyS Video Album

-The NIST NICE Workforce Framework is a resource by NIST NICE that describes the work and the roles in the cybersecurity profession.
-It provides the main building blocks for characterizing the tasks, knowledge, and skills that are needed for the cybersecurity work done by professionals.
+The NICE Workforce Framework for Cybersecurity is a resource by NIST NICE that describes the work and the roles in the cybersecurity profession.
+It provides the main building blocks for characterizing the tasks, knowledge and skills that are needed for the cybersecurity work done by professionals.
 This framework’s intended audience is everyone who is either interested in cybersecurity or already in cybersecurity.

-While the NIST NICE Framework provides helpful references and information for cybersecurity work roles, WiCyS would like to further illustrate these work roles with a video album of women who are already actively working in these roles.
-In this NIST NICE Workforce Framework WiCyS Video Album to be created in collaboration with the Cybersecurity Education, Research and Outreach Center at Tennessee Tech, we feature members of our WiCyS community currently serving in these work roles with a 5-minute interview discussing the work role of the cybersecurity professional.
-This will not only promote more awareness of these work roles but also highlight women who are under-represented in cyber as role-models.
+While the NICE Workforce Framework for Cybersecurity provides helpful references and information for cybersecurity work roles, WiCyS would like to further illustrate these work roles with a video album of women who are already actively working in these roles.
+These 5-minute videos will not only promote more awareness of these work roles but also highlight women who are under represented in cyber as role models.
 This will allow young girls to see and hear from people who look like them and sound like them speaking to them about their jobs in cyber.

-The NIST NICE Framework is comprised of the following components:
+The NICE Workforce Framework for Cybersecurity is comprised of the following components:

 Click the categories below to view WiCyS member work role videos under each specialty area.